All the alternatives to wheat–lentil flour, almond flour, chickpea flour, buckwheat–are healthier and full of protein and fiber!

 - Place on decorative plate and top with sweet or savory garnishes: strawberries and Artisana Organics Sunflower Cacao Spread, almond butter, bananas and chocolate or…for the savory…potato, spinach and hummus or smoked salmon, hummus and leafy greens.

+What I love the most about this recipe is it is super affordable, easy to make and can easily be adapted with whatever flours you have on hand.
+Moreover, ployes are wonderful for meal prepping.
 I paired my sweet crepe with local Tsymbal honey wine from Turlock, California, which is free of sulfites and I was not disappointed!
 And while the French may not consider this an appropriate crêpe, I say, “Bon appetit et à votre santé!

 Cheers to divine health!